 Information about category-specific QA/QC activities and verification processes are provided in chapter 3.2.11.

-The following recalculations lead to an increase in CO_2 emissions by 0.35 kt CO_2 eq and an increase of N_2O and CH_4 emissions by less than 0.001 kt CO_2 eq in 2017.
+The following recalculations lead to a decrease in CO_2 emissions by 0.18 kt CO_2 eq in 2018.
+Changes in N_2O and CH_4 emissions are negligible.